opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 ## Getting started with event analytics

-To get started, choose **Observability** in OpenSearch Dashboards and then choose **Event analytics**.
+To get started, choose **Observability** in OpenSearch Dashboards and then choose **Logs**.
 If you want to start exploring without adding your own data, choose **Add samples**.
 Dashboards adds sample visualizations you can interact with.
+You can also try out pre-configured analytics in the [OpenSearch Playground](https://playground.opensearch.org/app/observability-logs#/).

 ## Building a query